WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 ![Success](success.png "Success")

-Now test opening the index.html a few more times and run the Pusher again.
+Now test opening the index.html a few more times in separate tabs and run the Pusher again.
 The tabs in this case are somewhat similar to multiple clients and running the pusher sends real-time updates to all tabs.

+You have now sucessfully setup a Mercure hub, a Pusher and a Client and are on your way of making your reactive apps work.